Annual Writing Awards

 This award, first presented in 1992, honors an individual magazine editor, book editor, other purchaser of writers' work, a teacher, or a mentor who shares the outstanding qualities of our late colleague.
 Bob Anderson was generous with his advice and his time.
 He went far beyond the norm to support and encourage writers, and to help them develop their skills.
 The individual nominated need not be a member of the Society, but only ASJA members may make nominations by telling us how the nominee qualifies.
 (No self-nominations.)

-This award goes to individuals who exemplify and foster respect for the First Amendment to the Constitution by the testimony of their lives, their work, or both.
-Nominations should be made to the First Amendment Committee by email using awards-at-ASJA.org, or by post.
+These awards go to individuals or institutions who exemplify and foster respect for the First Amendment to the Constitution by the testimony of their lives, their work, or both.
 Recipients do not have to be members of the Society, but only members may nominate.